1. Overview

 Data access

-commands require direct access to the data and output to the
+In order to achieve their tasks, all export commands require direct access to the data and output to the

 external environment.
-Unlike other commands, these commands highly depend on the Storage
+Unlike other commands, these commands highly depend on the Storage component.

-However, if we only directly set a Storage
+However, if we only directly set a Storage for the command and manipulate on the Storage in export command,

-component to directly access the data in Model
+we also need Storage component to directly access the data in Model component which will violate

 Single Responsibility Principle.

 So we decide to use the same method as other command use to export data.
-When executing the export
+When executing the export commands,

-will be raised in the EventsCenter
+a DataExportEvent will be raised in the EventsCenter through Model component.
+Since Logic directly has

-as one field, it will not violate the Single Responsibility Principle.
+Model as one field, it will not violate the Single Responsibility Principle.
 Then, the handler function in Storage

-and export data to the external environment.
+component will catch this DataExportingEvent and export data to the external environment.

 File path validation

-commands, need to be validated during the execution of the commands.
+File paths, as required by export commands, need to be validated during the execution of the commands.

 However, where to implement it can be decided.
-It can be implemented in CommandParser
+It can be implemented in CommandParser or Command

-or even in Storage
+or even in Storage.

-In our implementation, we choose to validate the file path during the execution of export
+In our implementation, we choose to validate the file path during the execution of export Command.
+A static method

-will be called to test whether the given file path is valid when executing the command.
+in FileUtil will be called to test whether the given file path is valid when executing the command.
 In doing so,

-we are able to make sure that the path parameter passed to Model
+we are able to make sure that the path parameter passed to Model component and Storage component is a valid

 file path.
 Also, it is easier for the implementation of command feedback to the users.